 During your visit

-– The Garden Café will be takeaway only, you can have a look at the menu here, and we’ll be operating a one-way system.
-Sorry card payments only, no cash at this time.
+– The Garden Café will be takeaway only, and we’ll be operating a one-way system.
+Card payments only, no cash at this time.

 – There won’t be as many staff and volunteers around as usual but the team will be on hand for orientation and to answer any questions you may have.

 They may be wearing a mask or visor and gloves depending on their preference.

 – You’ll see some temporary signage as well as our existing signage to help you find your way around.
 We ask you to use the one way systems and other signage.

 – We ask all visitors to continue to follow social distancing guidance of 2 metres and where this is not possible wear a face covering.
 These will be mandatory inside ALL buildings.

 If you are unable to wear a face covering for health reasons, disability or other, please let us know on arrival at the Ticket Office.